Cuts the cost of claiming

 Lifestyle policy: This covers the excess on a range of insurance policies, like your car, home and travel insurance.
 This is usually the cheapest way to cover all your policies, but there will be a total cap on how much you can claim for.

-Shop around by using our comparison to find the right cover at the cheapest price.
+Shop around to find the right cover at the cheapest price.
 You should check:

 The claim limits, which need to be enough to cover your excess

 The price, which needs to be less than your excess to be cost effective